Sam Finley: Bristol Rovers

 On 26 May 2021, Finley agreed to join League Two side Bristol Rovers on a two-year contract active from 1 July, linking back up with former-Fleetwood manager Joey Barton.
 Having missed all of pre-season after contracting COVID-19 as well as picking up a muscle injury, Finley missed Rovers' first two matches of the season and made his debut on 14 August in a 2–0 home defeat to Stevenage.
 Finley scored his first goal for the club the following week when he curled a consolation goal into the top corner from 25 yards as Rovers lost 4–1 at Exeter City.
 Finley took the captain's armband for the final match of the season, a 7–0 win over Scunthorpe United that saw Rovers move into the final automatic promotion place on goals scored.

 On 20 September 2022, Finley signed a new contract with the club that would see his stay extended until the summer of 2024.

+Following the departure of Paul Coutts, Finley was named club captain prior to the commencement of the 2023–24 season.
+On 19 September 2023, he scored his first goal since April 2022 in a 3–1 EFL Trophy defeat to West Ham United U21s.
+In April 2024, following Rovers' penultimate match of the season, Finley announced that he would be departing the club upon the expiration of his contract at the end of the season.

+Tranmere Rovers

+On 4 June 2024, Finley agreed to join League Two side Tranmere Rovers on a two-year contract.
+On 25 April 2025, he was suspended for 13 games by the Football Association for homophobic abuse directed to Walsall striker Jamille Matt.